 ~ Ambrose Gwinett Bierce, American writer

-There are no speed limits on the road to success. ~ David W. Johnson http://ltap.colorado.edu
+There are no speed limits on the road to success. ~ David W. Johnson http://ltap.colorado.edu and do their job better.

 Visit Colorado LTAP online today for online training, class registration, free lending library, and more.